dkokov/RateEngine/README.md

 This system is interface into different services,servers,platforms.
 For example: Internet,IPTV,VOIP are different services.
 Usualy are released over different platforms.
 No problem to use one billing system and general interface from this system.
-But call/message rating is specific action.Should have learning and experience.
+But call/message rating is specific action.Should be have learning and experience.
 Therefore is this release.In your conception,the RateEngine will release the call rating and if you need,can be used the call control.

 You can see example topology for RateEngine using in the follow picture: